Your search results

 Home Inspection & Appraisal Critical in The Steps To Buying A Home

-Role of the Home Inspector in The Steps to Buying a House
+The Role of the Home Inspector

 Understanding the Appraisal Process

-Securing Homeowners Insurance Protect Your Investment
+Homeowners Insurance to Protect Your Investment

 Closing the Deal The Final Steps to Buying a House Before Ownership

-Review your closing documents ahead of time, including comparing the closing disclosure with the loan estimate to ensure everything matches up.
+At this point, you’ve likely already considered the cost of moving into your new home.
+It’s a good idea to review your closing documents ahead of time, including comparing the closing disclosure to the loan estimate to ensure everything matches and there aren’t any surprises on closing day.

 Picture of Jake Maines, Virginia Beach Realtor